Yishan Yining: China

 Originally from Zhejiang, Yining became a monk in childhood in Hongfusi monastery (鴻福寺) and took full ordination in Puguangsi Monastery (普光寺).
 He originally studied Tiantai school, then turning to Chan.
 After changing a number of tutors, he became the Dharma heir of Wanji Singmi (頑極行彌, Japanese Gankyoku Gyomi), the fourth lineage holder of Mi'an Xianji (1118–1186).
 Later he became the abbot of Puji Monastery on the Island of Putuoshan and rose to wide fame as a Buddhist master.

 Kamakura

-In 1299, during the reign of Temür Khan, Emperor Chengzong of Yuan, the Yuan government sent him on a diplomatic mission to Japan to restore relations with the Bakufu government.
+In 1299, during the reign of Temür Khan, Emperor Chengzong of Yuan, the Yuan government sent him on a diplomatic mission to Japan to restore relations with the Bakufu government, carrying the document from the Yuan emperor known as the "Letter from the Yuan dynasty to Japan" (元朝寄日本書).
 On arrival at Kamakura he was arrested by the regent Hojo Sadatoki on charges of spying.
 However, soon Sadatoki came to respect his prisoner and set him free.

 Yishan Yinging stayed in Japan to become one of the major Zen teachers of the Kamakura period.
 In Kamakura, he served in the monasteries of Kenchō-ji, Engaku-ji and Jochi-ji (淨智寺).